 Judges’ Report – 2018

-This year’s crop of entries for the Sophie Coe Prize, 15 in total, was disappointingly small.
+This year’s crop of entries for the Sophie Coe Prize was disappointingly small.
 Those who write on food studies are more numerous every year, and yet, from the slender evidence of essays submitted in 2018, not enough of them are asking themselves challenging questions or pausing to consider the significance of their answers.
 The judges would like to say that any well-grounded, compellingly written essay on an important topic in food studies, if eligible in 2019, ought to be submitted for the Sophie Coe Prize.
 It will have an excellent chance of being recognised and a fair possibility of winning.

 Now to the four essays that, in our view, demand to be noticed individually.